Story Storks was founded by Sarah Cantrill in August 2011, as the storytelling class that she'd wanted but been unable to find for her daughter.

 ARTISTIC DIRECTOR & FOUNDER

 With a background in Theatre in Education, Stand up comedy and sketch comedy, Sarah combined being a mum to her two beautiful girls with her previous experience to create Story Storks in 2011.
-There is nothing she loves more than storytelling, and is thrilled to have been invited to the role of ‘Storyteller in Residence’ for Heathmere Primary School.
+There is nothing she loves more than storytelling and science, so Story Storks is very much a labour of love.

 Her favourite story is Red Riding Hood.
 "I just love the wolf!"